malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 But maybe that's what the executive control layer is all about.
 The automated machinery needed in order to train these advanced computational systems.
 It just happens to be self-aware in order to apply top-level governance and prioritisation.

+## Representational Dynamics

+Something to consider is that the representational interpretation of the high-level state supplied by the intermediate layer will change over time.
+The modelling engine will have to cope with those changes.

 # Importance of Conscious Feedback